Wallington County Grammar School: History

 WCGS opened on 19 September 1927 on the 33rd birthday of its founding headmaster, W.T.
 Hutchins, with 71 pupils, half a mile from the current site.
 The building had a single storey, with a wooden extension.
 The school moved to its present site on Croydon Road in 1935.

 During the Second World War, WCGS was damaged by a V-2 bomb.
 All windows were blown out and the roof collapsed.
 WCGS continued to function, with teachers and students working to rebuild the structure.
 52 old boys were killed in action.

 The 1950s to 1970s marked a period of expansion and development for the school beyond its original structure as new buildings were constructed to meet the growing number of pupils.
 The "New Block" ("English Block"), which contains laboratories and classrooms, was opened in 1952.
-It now houses all English and drama classes, as well as the dining hall.
+It now houses all English classes, as well as the dining hall.
 From the late 1950s until 1972, the first two years of the school were housed in classrooms at Carew Manor, half a mile away in Beddington Park.
 The Sixth Form block, located near the school playing fields, was completed in 1973, now containing classrooms instead.

 In 1997, an old boy of WCGS, Chris Woodhead who was then HM Chief Inspector of Schools, opened a new science block.
 This block contains science classrooms, laboratories and various science department administration offices.
 The second part of the building's development was completed in 2000.

 Girls were admitted to the sixth form from September 1999.
 WCGS gained academy status on 1 June 2011.

-Construction of a new DT and Music block was completed in August 2019, to be opened for the academic year 2019–20.
+Construction of a new DT and Music block was completed in August 2019, opened starting form the academic year 2019–20 onwards.

 Jamal Ottun, a Year 12 student at the school, died after drowning in a lake at a swimming trip on the school's biennial Canada Rugby Tour.
 It was later determined by an inquest that Ottun was pushed into Shawnigan Lake, Vancouver Island by a fellow student.
 In his memory, the "Jamal Ottun Scholarship" was founded, a £5,000 grant given by the Ottun family to support the tuition fees of students who "exemplify the values that Jamal embodied in his time at the school".